Fargo (TV series): Production

 In 1997, a pilot was filmed for an intended television series based on the film.
 Set in Brainerd shortly after the events of the film, it starred Edie Falco as Marge Gunderson and Bruce Bohne reprising his role as Officer Lou.
 It was directed by Kathy Bates and featured no involvement from the Coen brothers.
 The episode aired in 2003, during Trio's Brilliant But Cancelled series of failed TV shows.

 In 2012, it was announced that FX, with the Coen brothers as executive producers, was developing a new television series based on the film.
 It was later announced that adaptation would be a ten-episode limited series.
 On August 2, 2013, it was announced that Billy Bob Thornton had signed on to star in the series.
 On September 27, 2013, Martin Freeman also signed on to star.
 On October 3, 2013, it was announced that Colin Hanks was cast in the role of Duluth police officer Gus Grimly.
 Production began in late 2013, with filming taking place in and around Calgary, Alberta.

 The series is set in the same fictional universe as the film, in which events took place in 1987 between Minneapolis and Brainerd, Minnesota.
 The first season features the buried ransom money from the film in a minor subplot.
 Additionally, a number of references are made connecting the series to the film.
 Dialect coach Tony Alcantar was hired to help Tolman, Freeman and other actors attain the Minnesota accent.
-Alcantar would go on to coach the stars in every subsequent season, including Moorjani from season 5.
+Alcantar would go on to coach the stars in every subsequent season, including Richa Moorjani for season five.

 Following the series renewal in July 2014, creator Noah Hawley revealed that the second season would take place in 1979 and focus on Sioux Falls, South Dakota, as referred to by Lou Solverson and others in the first season.
 The ten episodes are set in Luverne, Minnesota; Fargo, North Dakota; and Sioux Falls.
 Hawley agreed that this takes place before the events of the film, but he believes all the stories connect: "I like the idea that somewhere out there is a big, leather-bound book that's the history of true crime in the Midwest, and the movie was Chapter 4; Season 1 was Chapter 9; and [Season 2] is Chapter 2," he said.
 "You can turn the pages of this book, and you just find this collection of stories. ...
 But I like the idea that these things are connected somehow, whether it's linearly or literally or thematically.
 That's what we play around with."
 This book was realized in season 2, episode 9, "The Castle".
 Production on the second season began in Calgary on January 19, 2015, and completed on May 20, 2015.